adititrivedi92/ChessProject/README.md

 - *PieceSquareMatrix.java* <br />
 This class stores a 2-dimensional array for each type of piece.
-Piece square matrix stores scores/ranks for each type of piece at different positions on the chess board. (built with help of https:chessprogramming.wikispaces.com)
+Piece square matrix stores scores/ranks for each type of piece at different positions on the chess board.
+Built with the help of the [chessprogrammingwiki] (https:chessprogramming.wikispaces.com)

 - *Bishop.java, Horse.java, King.java, Pawn.java, Queen.java, Rook.java* <br />
 All these classes extend the Piece class.
-The implementation of the myMoves method is added according to the chess game rules in each of these classes. getBaseValue() returns the value of the piece as follows:
+The implementation of the myMoves method is added according to the chess game rules in each of these classes. getPlaceValue()returns the positional value and retrieves data from Piece square tables specified in the PieceSquareMatrix class as described above. getBaseValue() returns the value of the piece as follows:
    - Pawn - 100
    - Horse - 320
    - Bishop - 330